-This study demonstrates that with traditional approach to healthcare nearly 2.5x the amount of time passes before the patient is on their way to getting better!
-If going to PT first does not resolve the issue then the patient is able to be referred to imaging and a specialist anyway without losing much time.
+This study demonstrates that with traditional approach to healthcare, nearly 2.5x the amount of time passes before the patient is on their way to getting better!
+If going to PT first does not resolve the issue, then the patient can be referred to imaging and a specialist anyway without losing much time.
 With what we know about chronic injury, the longer a tissue is injured the more unhealthy it becomes.
 Also, we as humans are adaptable; the more time we spend injured, the more bad movement patterns we adopt to avoid the pain.
 These movement patterns can lead to problems in the future.

-- Cost: The invention of the MRI was a great stride in medicine.
+The invention of the MRI was a great stride in medicine.
 Advanced imaging is fantastic for many conditions, however it is widely overused to diagnose orthopedic conditions.
 A good PT who uses their physical tests wisely should be able to tell you much of what and MRI will tell you.
-However what an MRI will not tell you, is if your back pain is caused by the way you squat, deadlift, or golf.
-The image is static, it does not move, and it only tells you which tissues may be stressed.
-It can be a great tool as an addition to a movement analysis and treatment plan but is not necessary unless there is concern of a more serious pathology.
-By choosing PT first, it has been found that thousands of dollars can be saved.
+However, what an MRI will not tell you is if your back pain is caused by the way you squat, deadlift, or golf.
+The image is a picture of you while you're flat on a table and it only tells you which tissues may be stressed.
+It can be a great tool as an addition to a movement analysis and treatment plan, but is not necessary unless there is concern of a more serious pathology.
+Research shows that by choosing PT first, thousands of dollars can be saved.

 As if cost and time weren’t enough, there have been studies with patients who had no pain or minimal pain.
-These individuals went through an MRI which showed some degenerative changes (join the club) and then they started to develop pain or discomfort.
+These individuals went through an MRI which showed some degenerative changes (join the club).
+After their results were shared with them, they then started to develop pain or discomfort.
 You’ve heard of the placebo effect?
-It works the other way as well, the brain is a powerful tool and we need to be aware of that.
+It works the other way as well.
+The brain is a powerful tool and we need to be aware of that.

 Physical Therapy can save you time, money, and get you back to life quickly.
 That being said, not all physical therapy is the same.
 Be sure to research your PT and make sure that you are getting good care.
 See our blog on how to choose the right PT.
 If you’d like to see if you would be a good fit for DPT give us a call or fill out our contact form.
 We help active people stay active every single day and would be thrilled to help you get back to your life.